 This straightforward method of writing content for other blogs in exchange for a backlink to your own can be both powerful and tricky.
 On the one hand, you want to blog for websites that have high DR – you don’t want to waste your time guest-blogging for low DR sites.
 On the other hand, you don’t want to be turned down unanimously in your outreach attempts, potentially wasting your time failing to gain opportunities to guest blog.

-Google themselves have even technically warned against it in certain contexts, but we, along with most industry giants, still believe when done correctly it can be very helpful.
+Google themselves have warned against improper guest blogging in certain “spammy” contexts and promises algorithmic penalties.
+But when done for the right reasons, guest blogging can be very beneficial.
 Guest blogging is its own intricate beast and we will cover it more in detail later in a future article already in the works and include a link here.

 Circling back around to this pillar of obtaining backlinks, paid ads are almost always a necessary evil for building backlinks, especially at first.
 Relevant both as a supplement to manual backlink building and as a complete replacement once you hit a certain threshold, paid advertising allows you to trade money for your valuable time to gain highly-targeted visitors, a small percentage of which will ultimately backlink to your content – if your authors are worth their salt.

 Even large and successful companies have advertising budgets to supplement their content promotion efforts.
 Worded differently, corporate giants who already dominate their niches and who have naturally growing backlink profiles still see the need for advertising budgets to reach a larger audience.
 This should be a massive indicator that such a budget is indispensable for a business (like yours) looking to carve their way into the SEO ecosystem.